 Traditional in-class instruction is enhanced through teamwork, role playing activities, guest speakers and innovative lessons.
 A fully equipped community/hospital lab provides students with hands-on experience dispensing medications, compounding pharmaceuticals and developing aseptic techniques.

-Students will complete two unpaid four-week field placements under the supervision of a pharmacist/technician during semester four: one in a community pharmacy and one in a hospital pharmacy setting.
+Students will complete two unpaid four-week field placements under the supervision of a pharmacist/technician during term four: one in a community pharmacy and one in a hospital pharmacy setting.
 These placements are arranged by the program coordinator and travel may be required.
-Although, every attempt is made to place students in their choice of location, this will be subject to placement availability.
+Although every attempt is made to place students in their choice of location, this will be subject to placement availability.

 The Pharmacy Technician program at Lambton College has been awarded the status of Full Accreditation by the Canadian Council for Accreditation of Pharmacy Programs for a five-year term from 2013 to 2017.